maxjacobson/smashcut/README.md

 ### tests and style

 If you'd like to run the tests and linter, just run `bundle exec rake`.
+Another option you have is to run `bundle exec guard`, which will auto-run tests when ou edit files.

 ### Contributing

 1. Fork it ( https://github.com/maxjacobson/smashcut/fork )
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+1. Create a new Pull Request